 An area infamous for causing friction between insolvency practitioners (IPs) and creditors is the level of fees in insolvency cases.
 Since the fees may be perceived as excessive, it can be easy to mistrust insolvency practitioners and mistake them for money grabbers, trigger-happy for closing businesses.

 In recent years, the profession has made great strides in improving transparency.
 The Statement of Insolvency Practice 9 (“SIP9”) gives best practice guidance to insolvency practitioners to ensure creditors can make an informed decision on whether the fees charged reflect the complexity of the work undertaken and the results achieved by the appointed practitioners.

-It is easy to look at charge-out rates and feel outrage, especially if you’re a creditor standing to lose money.
-However the devil is in the detail.
-It is essential to feel comfortable staff of the correct experience are dealing with different tasks ensuring value for money.
-The average chargeout rate should give a realistic assessment providing comfort that the correct level of staff are on the case.
-Clearly it would be inappropriate for an experienced and qualified IP to be undertaking routine work; conversely it could be costly for creditors if inexperienced staff make strategic decisions.
+It is easy to look at charge-out rates and feel outraged, especially if you’re a creditor standing to lose money.
+However, the devil is in the detail.
+It is essential to feel comfortable that staff with the correct experience are dealing with different tasks ensuring value for money.
+The average charge out rate should give a realistic assessment; providing comfort that the right number of staff are on the case.

-IPs “want to be loved” so I would encourage creditors to pick up the telephone and engage with us.
-Let’s remove the mystic surrounding insolvency fees.
+IPs are there to help you, so if you find yourself or your business struggling with debts, or you’re a creditor of someone who is, we’d encourage you to pick up the telephone and engage with us.
+Let’s remove the mystique surrounding insolvency fees.